The Complete 35-Point Home Winterization Checklist To Get Your Home Ready For Winter

 System winterization

-Of course, the biggest seasonal system switch will definitely be the HVAC, or heating and cooling system.
+Of course, the biggest seasonal system switch will definitely be the HVAC or heating and cooling system.
+You should service heating systems regularly.
 Most furnace manufacturers recommend a professional inspection and cleaning yearly, and pre-winter is a great time to do it.
-A furnace inspection and cleaning will usually run between $100 and $300, and it should include the casing, internal parts, fuel lines, filter, and motor.
+A furnace inspection and cleaning will usually run between $70 and $400, and it should include the casing, internal parts, fuel lines, filter, and motor.

 Also, don’t forget to cover your outdoor air conditioning unit while not in use, and check the fuel supply for gas furnaces.

 Walley says the plumbing system will need attention, as well.
-To prevent freezing pipes, be sure to insulate any pipes that are exposed to cold air, including those in crawl spaces, attics, and colder bathrooms.
+To prevent freezing pipes, be sure to insulate exposed pipes, including those in crawl spaces, attics, and colder bathrooms.
 You may also want to insulate your water heater to increase efficiency.

 In terms of your fire safety system, the U.S. Fire Administration advises homeowners to change the batteries in their smoke detectors once each year.
 Now is a great time to get this chore checked off the list — before the start of fireplace and furnace season!
 While you’re at it, check the date on those smoke detectors, since they are only designed to last for 10 years.

 If your home has a sprinkler system, you’ll need to make sure all water is expelled from the pipes to prevent freezing damage.
 Turning the sprinklers off is not enough!
 Usually (not always) winterization requires an air compressor in order to blow the water out of the lines.
 If you’re unfamiliar with how to do this or don’t have the equipment, consider hiring a professional.
-The process is quick and usually costs around $80 on average.
+The process is quick and usually costs around $56 to $133.

 Storm-readiness preparations